whosonfirst/whosonfirst-www/www/blog/2019/05/13/geonames/index.md

 ## Creating records

 For those unfamiliar, the GeoNames database provides various place data under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-Of interest to Who's On First are the [free gazetteer data](http://download.geonames.org/export/dump/) files, specifically the `allCountries.zip` file and the `alternateNames.zip` file, which cover "all countries and contains over eleven million placenames", according to their website.
+Of interest to Who's On First are the [free gazetteer data](http://download.geonames.org/export/dump/) files, specifically the `allCountries.zip` file and the `alternateNames.zip` file, which cover "all countries and contains over eleven million placenames", according to the GeoNames website.
 These files contain location, placetype, name translation, and concordance data that we harvested to create new locality records (though we first needed to convert these text files to CSV files).
 View the [readme file](http://download.geonames.org/export/dump/readme.txt) for a full list of property descriptions.

 ### Example contents: